snipesmarter/smart-sniper/README.md

 cd smart-sniper
 pip install -r requirements.txt
 ```
-You can replace the first step with just downloading the ziped file of this.
+You can replace the first step with just downloading the zipped file of this and extracting.

 # Usage